vhxnif/ifcli/README.md

-  -e, --edit                   open editor for input -t, --new-topic              start a new conversation topic -r, --retry                  retry the last question -a, --attachment <file>      attach file content to message -h, --help                   display help for command
+  -e, --edit                   open editor for input -t, --new-topic              start a new conversation topic -r, --retry                  retry the last question -a, --attachment <file>      attach text file content to message -h, --help                   display help for command

 Commands: